 Notes: 1.
-The 2,443 increase in the number of shares of common stock of treasury stock was due to the purchase of shares constituting less than one unit.
+The 1,999 increase in the number of shares of common stock of treasury stock was due to the purchase of shares constituting less than one unit.

-2. The 13,205 decrease in the number of shares of common stock of treasury stock was due to the decrease by sale of 305 shares constituting less than one unit and the distribution of 12,900 shares of the Company under the employee stock ownership plan.
+2. The 193 decrease in the number of shares of common stock of treasury stock was due to the decrease by sale of shares constituting less than one unit.